shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ![](/assets/posts/2022-05-23-credential-guard-bypass/02_ghidra-uninitialized-data.png)

-So, searching directly in the `.data` section is definitely not the way to go.
-There is a better approach, rather than searching for these values, we can search for cross references!
-The reason for these global variables to even exist in the first place is because they are used somewhere in the code.
+So, searching directly in the `.data` section is not the way to go.
+There is a better approach, rather than searching for these values, we can search for cross-references!
+The reason for these global variables to even exist in the first place is that they are used somewhere in the code.
 Therefore, if we can find these references, we can also find the variables.

-Ghidra conveniently lists all the cross-references in the "Listing" view, so let's see if there is anything interesting.
+Ghidra conveniently lists all the cross-references in the "Listing" view, so let's see if there is anything of interest.

 ![](/assets/posts/2022-05-23-credential-guard-bypass/03_ghidra-global-variables-xrefs.png)